evolution-linux/evolution-docs/src/xbps/repositories/mirrors/tor.md

 world.
 It can provide access to regular sites on the internet or to hidden sites only available on the network.

+Note that these are tier 1 mirrors, and tier 0 mirrors still need to be on the clearnet.

-The following Void Linux Mirrors are available on the Tor Network:
+The following EvolutionOS Linux Mirrors are available on the Tor Network:

 | Repository                                                                             | Location   |
 |----------------------------------------------------------------------------------------|------------|